 A court is required in a divorce to divide the property and the debts.
 The division assets, debts and property is not always equal.
 Sometimes, there are reasons why a court may award a husband or wife some types of property or debts.

 In any type of property division case, marital property will first need to be determined.
-Marital property is any type of property, asset or debt that was accumulated during the course of the marriage.
-Once marital property has been determined, the following factors are taken into account:
+Marital property is any type of property, asset, or debt that was accumulated during the course of the marriage.
+Once the marital property has been determined, the following factors are taken into account:

 - Economic circumstances of each spouse